Strategic Plan

 • A better lifestyle through a stronger economy

-• Supporting Queensland communities to recover as soon as possible after a disaster
+• Deliver state recovery, supporting Queensland communities to reconnect and function after a disaster

 • A plan for Queensland’s future